X-sky/X-press/src/coding/rust/the-rust-programming-language.md

 #### if Expressions

 Like all other languages like `python`, Rust has built-in `tuple` type declared by `()`, which may be the reason the condition controls in these languages don't need any parentheses.
-However, in Rust, they still need to be wrapped in brackets.
+So the condition expressions don't need to be wrapped in `()`.
+However, in `Rust`, the condition body still need to be wrapped in curly braces`{}`.

 ```rust
 fn main() {